 The enforcement of New York City’s Local Law 26, which mandates the retrofit installation of sprinkler systems of nonprofit organizations and churches, is resulting in noncompliance with quarterly fines being assessed until the facility is brought up to code.

 The law does not pertain to every building, however, fire sprinklers save lives and property and can significantly reduce property insurance premiums.
-In order to mitigate insurance rate increases, install fire sprinklers and have them properly inspected and tested by Allstate Sprinkler Corp — NYC’s premier Master Fire Suppression Contractor.
+In order to mitigate insurance rate increases, install fire sprinklers and have them properly inspected and tested by Allstate Sprinkler Corp — NYC’s premier Master Fire sprinkler contractor.

 For Non-Profits, Regulations Usually Depend on the Building Size